 1-bedroom, 1-bath condominium built in 1997

-The alder and red willow vanity has two raised, rectangular ceramic sinks, double mirrors and porcelain faux-marble countertops, he says.
+Walls are hand-applied plaster.
+The alder and red willow vanity has two raised, rectangular ceramic sinks, double mirrors and porcelain faux-marble countertops.
+The room has both wall-mounted and recessed lighting, plus a separate water closet.
+Floors are traditional Saltillo tile.

 On a budget: Have a professional take out an existing tub or shower, install your new shower and tile the floor, and “you’re probably under $15,000,” Criner says.